japgolly/scalajs-react/doc/TESTING.md

 # Fatal React warnings

-The easiest way to make `ReactTestUtils` to turn React warnings into runtime exceptions, is via a [config option](./CONFIG.md#testwarningsreact).
+The easiest way to make `LegacyReactTestUtils` to turn React warnings into runtime exceptions, is via a [config option](./CONFIG.md#testwarningsreact).

 Alternatively, you can do any of the following...